 Internships are offered depending on the availability of meaningful projects and the needs and capacity of units/offices to receive and supervise interns.

 The kind of projects interns are offered depends on UNHCR requirements as well as the qualifications and interests of the applicant.
-Most interns work on a project which will benefit them and UNHCR, in fields such as refugee protection (legal and social), administration and public information.
+Most interns work on a project which will benefit them and UNHCR, in fields such as refugee protection (legal and social), fundraising, public information and communications, administration and finance.

 Please complete the following application forms:

 You will be contacted only if UNHCR wishes to pursue your application.
-If you are not selected and are interested in future internship opportunities please re-apply.
+You are not selected if you are not contacted for three months after submitting your applications.
+You may re-apply when you are interested in future internship opportunities.

 The work unit will provide interns who do not receive financial support from an outside party a Food and Local Transportation Allowance, which will be the equivalent of 10% of the Daily Subsistence Allowance of the duty station.
 It must not exceed the equivalent of USD 1000 per month, normally payable in local currency.